 This highly contagious disease of many animal species and people is caused by the bacterium Bacillus anthracis.
 The disease can be transmitted by biting and non-biting flies which deposit spores onto vegetation by defecation or regurgitation.
-Controlled disease in RSA.
+Anthrax is a controlled disease in RSA.

 Giemsa-stained blood smear from a fresh carcass of a kudu that died of anthrax.
 Courtesy of Anipedia.org.

 Zebra are one of the species that show bloody discharge from the nostrils.
 Courtesy of Anipedia.org.